greenwoodmark/covid19/AUSTRALIA/README.md

 ![UK_probabilities](https://github.com/greenwoodmark/covid19/blob/master/latest/AUSTRALIA_probabilities.png)

 ## Projected new cases and deaths
-The fitted projection for the model is then:
+The fitted projection for the model is then (only shown if new cases growth rate is under control):
 ![UK](https://github.com/greenwoodmark/covid19/blob/master/latest/AUSTRALIA.png)

 ## Weekday reporting patterns